Spirent/iTest-assets/Libraries/Test.Equipment/Community/di_stc_com/README.md

 ------------ | -------------
 portList | Enter a valid portList value -e.g. 1
-captureDelaySec | Enter time in seconds for how long to capture data filepath | Enter a valid file path to save the data.
+captureDelaySec | Enter time in seconds for how long to capture data filepath | Enter a valid file path to save the data.<br><br>Example: file:/C:/Users/MBARFI~1/AppData/Local/Temp/stc.pcap

-Example: file:/C:/Users/MBARFI~1/AppData/Local/Temp/stc.pcap
 ### sanityCheckTraffic
 This will check if traffic is running, out-of-order packets, duplicates, and dropped packets